Lamar Advertising Company Announces Fourth Quarter and Year Ended December 31, 2022 Operating Results

 - Adjusted EBITDA was $938.1 million

 BATON ROUGE, La., Feb.
-24, 2023 (GLOBE NEWSWIRE) -- Lamar Advertising Company (the "Company" or "Lamar") LAMR, a leading owner and operator of outdoor advertising and logo sign displays, announces the Company's operating results for the fourth quarter and year ended December 31, 2022.
+24, 2023 (GLOBE NEWSWIRE) -- Lamar Advertising Company (the “Company” or “Lamar”) (Nasdaq: LAMR), a leading owner and operator of outdoor advertising and logo sign displays, announces the Company’s operating results for the fourth quarter and year ended December 31, 2022.

 "We delivered solid financial results for the fourth quarter, with strong local sales offsetting weakening demand from national customers.
 This allowed us to exceed the top end of our guidance range for full-year diluted AFFO per share," Lamar chief executive Sean Reilly said.
 "For 2023, we anticipate solid revenue growth and moderating expense growth.
 With interest expense as a meaningful headwind, we anticipate full-year diluted AFFO per share of $7.40 to $7.55."